Hadiza Bala Usman: Private sector

+Public sector

-In 2015, following his election Governor Nasir Ahmad el-Rufai appointed her as Chief of Staff to the Governor of Kaduna State.
-She was appointed as the Managing Director of Nigerian Ports Authority (NPA) in July 2016 by President Muhammadu Buhari.
+In 2015, following his election, Governor Nasir Ahmad el-Rufai appointed her as Chief of Staff to the Governor of Kaduna State, thus becoming the first female to hold that position.
+She was appointed as the managing director of Nigerian Ports Authority (NPA) in July 2016 by President Muhammadu Buhari.
 Her appointment generated a lot of controversies as many saw her nomination as ethnically based and questioned her qualification for the specific role.

-In May 6, 2021, President Muhammadu Buhari approved her suspension as the Managing Director of Nigerian Ports Authority (NPA).
-Hadiza, who was recently re-appointed for second term, was suspended by President Buhari over the manner she was appointed for the second term.
+On May 6, 2021, President Muhammadu Buhari approved her suspension as the managing director of Nigerian Ports Authority (NPA).
+Usman, who was recently re-appointed for second term, was suspended following a public spate with then transport minister Rotimi Amaechi.
+She was the Deputy Director-General Administration of the Tinubu/Shettima APC Presidential Campaign Council for the 2023 presidential election.

+Her book, Stepping on Toes: My Odyssey at Nigerian Ports Authority, was published by TheCable Books in April 2023.

+In June 2023, she was appointed Special Adviser to the President on Policy Coordination by Bola Ahmed Tinubu.

 Personal life

-Hadiza Bala Usman was married to an economic analyst Tanimu Yakubu Kurfi who served under the former (Late) President Umaru Musa Yar'adua as economic adviser and together they have two boys.
+Usman was married to economic analyst Tanimu Yakubu Kurfi, who served under the former (late) President Umaru Musa Yar'adua as economic adviser.
+Together they have two boys.

 Recognition

-She has been recognized in various ways for her achievements both in the maritime sector as Queen of the Maritime and Nigeria's public service among Under 50 Leaders in Public Service in 2021 when she received the outstanding female executive in public service (Maritime) award alongside other prominent women in public service.
+Usman has been recognized in various ways for her achievements both in the maritime sector as Queen of the Maritime and Nigeria's public service among "Under 50 Leaders in Public Service" in 2021 when she received the outstanding female executive in public service (Maritime) award alongside other prominent women in public service.